 The mind and body connection can’t be ignored when it comes to managing stress effectively and achieving optimal health outcomes.
 The disconnect between the body being in the present while the mind is stuck in the past (depression) or the future (anxiety) makes us feel unbalanced and this is often how chronic stress develops.

-We asked Adam Courchaine, PA-C, MPAS how we can accurately examine the sources of stress in our lives.
+I asked Adam Courchaine, PA-C, MPAS how we can accurately examine the sources of stress in our lives.
 And he said, “to be mindful.”
 It is crucial to be self-aware and know when something doesn't feel right in your body and then attempt to find the source and if you can do something about it, then great, but if you can’t, moving your body and doing something you enjoy is a great antidote for the stress.

 “When we become mindful and present, usually there is no problem that is too big.” - Adam Courchaine, PA-C, MPAS

 Many people don’t even recognize that they are stressed because it becomes a new baseline or “normal” for them.
 Unrecognized stress or not being able to do anything about the stress is what causes chronic stress.